We will be following state and county guidelines at the time of the event regarding Covid-19 precautions for large groups.

 Can I bring a chair to sit on the lawn?

 Lawn chairs are not permitted on the lawn.
 Individuals who would like a back rest must purchase a bench seat or bring a beach chair that doesn’t exceed 24 inches in total height from the ground to the top of the chair.
-Blankets are also permitted and even recommended for all lawn seating.
+Blankets are also permitted and highly recommended for lawn seating.

 How can I get the group rate?

-Is there wheelchair access at the amphitheatre?
+Is there wheelchair access at the Amphitheatre?

-Are pets permitted at the events?
+Are animals permitted at the events?